MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/radio.md

     result: |
       focus is strongly visually indicated on the first unselected option or the selected option
   - then:  |
-      the spacebar to activate the radio button
+      the space bar to activate the radio button
     result: |
       the radio button with focus change state to selected.
   - then:  |